westernflyer/flyer-map-react/README.md

 converting it into NMEA 0183, then puts it on ethernet, where a SignalK server picks it up.

+## MQTT

+An MQTT broker is used to act as a liaison between the boat and any client browsers.
+The MQTT protocol takes minimal bandwidth, so it is excellent for acting over a satellite or cellular connection.
+It should be installed on the same server as the webserver.

+1. To install an MQTT broker:

+    ```
+    sudo apt install mosquitto
+    # Not essential, but useful:
+    sudo apt install mosquitto-clients
+    ```

+2. Edit the file `/etc/mosquitto/mosquitto.conf` and add the following lines

+    ```
+    # For an unsecure MQTT connection
+    listener 1883

+    # For an unsecure MQTT connection over websockets:
+    listener 8080
+    protocol websockets
+    allow_anonymous true

+    # For a secure MQTT connection over websockets:
+    listener 9001
+    protocol websockets
+    allow_anonymous true
+    cafile /etc/mosquitto/certs/fullchain.pem
+    certfile /etc/mosquitto/certs/cert.pem
+    keyfile /etc/mosquitto/certs/privkey.pem
+    ```

+   If you are using Let's Encrypt, symbolic links for the three certificates can be found in `/etc/letsencrypt/live/yourdomain.com`.
+Unfortunately, Let's Encrypt refreshes them every 2 months, so you need to rotate new ones into place after every refresh.
+The script `mosquitto-copy.sh` in the directory `letsencrypt` can do this for you.
+Put it in the directory `/etc/letsencrypt/renewal-hooks/deploy`.
+Be sure to change the variable `MY_DOMAIN` to reflect your domain.

+3. One final step, if you are using a remote host, you may need to punch a hole through its firewall for ports `1883` and `8080`, and `9001`.

 ## SignalK

 The Flyer map uses a [SignalK server](https://github.com/SignalK/signalk-server)